An oligopoly is an industry dominated by a few firms, e.g. supermarkets, petrol, car industry e.t.c.

 - If they increase price, then they will lose a large share of the market because they become uncompetitive compared to other firms, therefore demand is elastic for price increases.

 - If firms cut price then they would gain a big increase in market share, however it is unlikely that firms will allow this.
 Therefore other firms follow suit and cut price as well.
-Therefore demand will only increase by a small amount: Demand is inelastic for a price cut.
+Therefore demand will only increase by a small amount.
+Therefore demand is inelastic for a price cut.

 - Therefore this suggests that prices will be rigid in oligopoly

-The below diagram suggests that a change in marginal Cost still leads to the same price, because of the kinked demand curve remember profit max occurs where MR = MC)
+The diagram above suggests that a change in marginal cost still leads to the same price, because of the kinked demand curve remember profit maximisation occurs where MR = MC at Q1.

 Evaluation of kinked demand curve